mmm111mmm/RockLobster/README.md

 * ~~Gradle task to run the jar after compilation~~
 * Instructions (plus dev package?) for plugin development.
  * Upload to mvnrepository?
+* Specify directory containing css etc files for the output directory
 * ~~Only parse .md files -- configurable~~

 1.0